What is online learning?

 - For younger children or children who may need more structure, try using a timer or other tool such as a smartphone, so your child knows when to switch activities.

-Address the physical aspects of learning at home
+Address the physical aspects of online learning

 - Let your child pick out their school space at home and help set it up.